mbfoss/neotasks.nvim/docs/expression-grammar.md

 - `"…"` / `'…'` — both verbatim.
-- They double as TOML string delimiters, so mind the *outer* tasks-file value: a `"` inside a TOML basic string is TOML-decoded before our parser sees it.
+- They double as TOML string delimiters, so mind the *outer* tasks-file value: a `"` inside a TOML basic string is TOML-decoded before the expression parser sees it.
   Pair a `'…'` expression string with a TOML basic (`"…"`) value, and a `"…"` expression string with a TOML literal (`'…'`) value, to avoid double-layer escaping.
-- Escapes come **free from TOML**: it decodes `\n`, `\t` etc. in a basic string before our parser runs and leaves a literal string raw, so a real newline in an expression string is just a real newline passed through.
-We add no escape layer of our own.
+- Escapes come from TOML: it decodes `\n`, `\t` and the rest in a basic string before the expression parser runs, and leaves a literal string raw, so a real newline in an expression string is a real newline passed through.
+There is no escape layer on top of that.

 Interpolating a value into a string means **concatenating** it; `$1` and `{{…}}` inside a string are literal, never expanded: